Tuesday, May 3, 2016

 To your prepared pizza dough, sprinkle on the mozzarella, fontina, and grated cheeses.

 Evenly distribute the tomatoes over the cheese.

-Sprinkle with red pepper flakes, if desired, and place pizza pan on the bottom rack of oven and bake for 5 minutes; then slide the pizza directly onto the heated stone and bake another 10 to 12 minutes.
+Sprinkle with red pepper flakes, if desired, and place pizza pan on the middle rack of the oven and bake for 5 minutes; then slide the pizza directly onto the heated stone and bake another 10 minutes.

 Remove from oven and add the arugula and drizzle with a little extra-virgin olive oil.